gabrielaraujoz/gabrielaraujoz/README.md

 <!--
 **gabrielaraujoz/gabrielaraujoz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

-- 🔭 I’m currently working at <a href="https://www.revelo.com.br">Revelo</a> as a Customer Success Specialist and Mobile Engineering Intern
+- 🔭 I’m currently working at <a href="https://www.revelo.com.br">Revelo</a> as a Customer Success Specialist and Mobile Engineering Intern @contratadome
 - 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on Flutter or Android projects
 - 💬 Ask me about anything you want!